The E4 Award23 August 2017

 Accepted submissions will then be reassessed by the final selection committee that will choose the winner and runner-up of the E4.
 All submissions have the opportunity to appear in Ecography if they meet the journals standards.

-Criteria: The winner must have finished her/his PhD no more than 12 years prior to the deadline.
+Criteria: The winner must have finished her/his PhD no more than 12 years prior to the deadline (MSc students and PhD students are also eligible).
 Ecography realizes that life intervenes occasionally, so this cut-off is meant to be a suggestion and not a hard requirement.
 However, applicants should provide an explanation if they are requesting an exception (e.g. absence due to family leave, dramatic shifts in research area, etc.).

 Learn more about The E4 Award at Ecography.org or follow us on twitter @EcographyJourna or find us on Facebook.